danstorre/memeApp-V1.0/README.md

 # memeApp-V1.0
-With this app you can create a meme with your camera and share it to your friends
+In this app you can create a meme with your camera and share it to your friends